ZJvandeWeg/rust-red/README.md

 ## Overview

-This is a Node-RED compatible run-time engine implemented in Rust<sub>†</sub>.
+EdgeLink is a [Node-RED](https://nodered.org/) compatible run-time engine implemented in Rust<sub>†</sub>.
 By replacing the original NodeJS backend with this Rust-based implementation, you can achieve better performance and a smaller memory footprint.

 In summary, you can first test the workflow on a normal desktop PC, and subsequently deploy EdgeLink along with the `flows.json` workflow file